The meltdown… The highlight of any parent’s day!

-This is especially true when in crowded places like a party, or family gathering, that they are just not used to.
-Some children will go quiet and hide behind the parents, others will go the meltdown route.
+This is especially true when in crowded places like a party, family gathering, or any situation that they are just not used to.
+Some children will go quiet and hide behind the parents; others will go the meltdown route.

 I am sure you have seen your child attempt an ambitious journey somewhere.
-If they reach the point of no return and get stuck they may end up crying out until you help them out of this tight spot.
+If they reach the point of no return and get stuck, they may end up crying out until you help them out of a tight spot.

-A child is more prone to this when away from their regular environment.
-If they were at home they would just go to sleep… Usually.
+A child is more prone to exhaustion-induced tantrums when away from their regular environment.
+If they are at home, they just go to sleep… Usually.

-This will often come from that fear of abandonment.
-If you leave the room for a moment the separation anxiety kicks in and they can get very upset in a moment.
-On the plus side, when you walk back into the room they light up!
+This will often stem from that fear of abandonment.
+If you leave the room for a moment, the separation anxiety kicks in and they can get very upset in a moment.

 Just Not Getting Their Way